 Cosigners have the right to receive monthly statements for the loans they guarantee.
 If you cosign a loan, ask the lender to send you monthly statements.
 The statements will alert you to any missed payments that could further damage your credit score.

-How to get a loan without a cosigner
+How to get a personal loan without a cosigner

-Of course, there are cheaper ways to improve you credit that getting a personal loan.
+Of course, there are cheaper ways to improve your credit than getting a personal loan.
 If you don’t need money straight away, consider getting a credit building account with SelfLender.
-For a small fee, SelfLender will report monthly deposits in your account as loan payments to all three credit bureaus (Equifax, Experian, and TransUnion), which – if you don’t miss any deposits – can improve your credit score.
+For a small fee, SelfLender will report monthly deposits in your account as loan payments to all three credit bureaus (Equifax, Experian, and TransUnion).
+Over time, if you don’t miss any deposits, this will improve your credit score.

-Here are our top lenders for people with bad credit.
+Here are our top lenders for borrowers with bad credit: